 - You can also create custom reports where you specify the time interval between data points, duration, and chart appearance.
-You can also create reports containing data collected power meters. - Facility map reports display data as an overlay on the facility floor plan. - Reportable data in LightRules is available for print and export as a raw CSV file, image, or PDF.
+You can also create reports containing data collected power meters. - Facility map reports display data as an overlay on the facility floor plan. - Reportable data in LightRules is available for print and export to raw CSV file, image file, or PDF document.